Dominikodz/ZyletkaMC/README.md

 This site is using [MinecraftStats](https://github.com/pdinklag/MinecraftStats)!
 You can change the link for your server stats under navbar and about section.

+## MediaWiki

+This site is using [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki)!
+You can change the link for your server miki's url under navbar and about section.

 ## Warning!

 Source might be poorly coded but author is still learning.